SteveBarnett/human-centred/_posts/2022-01-24-accessibility-audit-process.md

 2. <span aria-hidden="true">🔡</span> **Check the page headings.** Check for order and nesting.
 Highlight them visually using the [Headings accessibility bookmarklet](https://accessibility-bookmarklets.org/install.html).
 3. <span aria-hidden="true">🎹</span> **Test with the keyboard.** Check for clear focus styles and that all functionality is available.
 4. <span aria-hidden="true">🔍</span> **Test zoomed in to 400%.** Check for visibility of all content (no truncation) and that all functionality is available.
+5. <span aria-hidden="true">☯️</span> **Test with WHCM (Windows High Contrast Mode).** Check interactive elements, focus styles, and SVG icons are visible.
+(Note: we don’t need to check colour contrast ratios, since colours are set by the user)
-5. <span aria-hidden="true">🪓</span> **Run the [aXe browser extension](https://www.deque.com/axe/).** This is a good tool to run first since its philosophy of 'zero false positives' means the list of errors is usually short.
+6. <span aria-hidden="true">🪓</span> **Run the [aXe browser extension](https://www.deque.com/axe/).** This is a good tool to run first since its philosophy of 'zero false positives' means the list of errors is usually short.

 ## Medium complexity